ValerioCipolla/soc-link-tracker-full-stack/Plan/plan.md

 - Tags for links.
 - Add tags to input form.
 - Search option for those tags.
+- add links from Slack (links people have posted in slack)

 MVP Stage ? (future aspirations)